kamenco/fute/README.md

 The code for the responsive navigation and the responsive gallery was learned from https://www.w3schools.com As the code for the gallery was modifies substantially.
 All the images are taken from https://www.pexels.com and some were converted to .webp format using https://www.freeconvert.com
+The https://favicon.io/ was used for the icon in the browser tab.

+This site was developped under the guidence of https://www.codeinstitute.net Many thanks to all lecturers, tutors, facilitators, mentors and the slack community.

 ## Languages used

 HTML, CSS.
 Hover CSS was used for the for the fields of the signup.html.
 The border changes to red while being hovered over.
 Google fonts are used "Roboto, sans-serif" throughout the project.
 Font awesome was used to add icons.
 Git Hub was used to store the projects code after being pushed from Git.

-Applications like Photoshop, Illustrator, Corel Draw have not been used.
+Photoshop was used for the picture on the main page, Illustrator, Corel Draw and other similar programs have not been used.